yamin-shihab/study-notes/grade-7/english.md

     + A close-up shows images in a large view.
 Frequently used for a character's face.
     + An extreme close-up shows a very large view.
     + A longshot shows images fully top to bottom and head to toe.
-    + An extreme longhost shows many images at a very small scale.
+    + An extreme longshot shows many images at a very small scale.
     + They can be from the perspective of a bird's eye view or worm's eye view.
     + In reverse, the images in the current panel are the reverse of the previous panel.
         + This is usually used to show a different character talking.